Why are referral programs so popular?

 Get brand new analytics strategies straight to your inbox every week.
 23,739 people already are!

-A referral page is a dedicated landing page built to promote the benefits of your referral program and increase program conversions so you can increase new customers through word of mouth (WOM).
+A referral page is a dedicated landing page built to promote the benefits of your referral program and increase program conversions, which in turn increases customer acquisition numbers via word of mouth (WOM).

 Think of a referral page like a product page, only your referral program is the product.